Arfor

 Llwyddo’n Lleol 2050

-Llwyddo’n Lleol 2050 has an exciting opportunity for 12 individuals to join a 10 week business support programme.
-As part of the programme, successful applicants will receive weekly sessions from business experts focussing on key themes such as marketing, financial management and attracting customers.
-As well as specialist support, participants will receive financial support up to £1000 to develop their business.
+Llwyddo’n Lleol 2050 has an exciting opportunity for 12 individuals to join a 6-week programme who are interested in a career in journalism.
+As part of the programme, successful applicants will receive weekly sessions from experts in the sector and how to succeed in the industry.

 Challenge Fund